AF-Cabouat/PREVis-scales/research code/Readme - research code.md

-# Phase 2 - Scale development
+# Code related to the research project

-This folder contains the code related to the research work underpinning the development and validation of PREVis scales --- *see the paper.*
+This folder contains the code related to the research work underpinning the development and validation of PREVis scales.

+## Root files
+At the root of this folder is the PREVis publication ```PREVis_full_paper.pdf```

 ## Folders organization
 The folders are organized following phases of the instrument development and validation: